Kelvinskell/pymetrics/README.md

 ### Container Usage
 To run this application in a docker container, you have to build an image of it.
 And there are a few options available.
 Firstly, you can simply pull an image of this application from Dockerhub.
 Simply run `docker pull kelvinskell/pymetrics:latest` to pull the image from DockerHub.

 Alternatively, you can manually build the image from this repository:
  - Clone the repo
  - Navigate to the project directory
  - Execute `docker build.`

 Create a __.env__ file in the _cloud_ directory for storing your environmental variables.
 This file should contain values for your AWS credentials such as
  - region
  - aws_secret_access_id
  - aws_secret_key

-Use the _OPTION_ environmental argument to optimally set your options for running the app.
+Use the _OPTION_ environmental argument to set your options for running the app.

 For example to run this app and log the analysis results in a json format:
 Execute **`docker run -it --env-file ./cloud/.env -e OPTION='-f json' kelvinskell/pymetrics:latest`**

+You can also run the container in detached mode:
+Execute `docker run -d  --env-file ./cloud/.env kelvinskell/pymetrics:latest`

-You can use `docker logs CONTAINER_NAME` to check your container for error output, if any.
+Use `docker logs CONTAINER_NAME` to check your container for error output, if any.

 **If program execution is successful, no output will be printed to the screen.**